 - Add the rice vinegar and let this come to a gentle simmer for about 6-8 minutes.

-- Serve warm with crusty bread!
+- Serve warm with crusty bread and garnish with tender herbs, if desired.
 If using the egg yolks, remove them from the soy sauce and place them directly in the bowls with the beans.
 Enjoy!

 Justine, this is the best AND easiest recipe I’ve made.
 I know you juuust posted it but I’ve made it twice already!
 Going to try mixing and matching ingredients using the same format because it’s that good.
 Thank you!